gvwilson/sensibleadventures/booksters-apprentice.md

 it."
 He waved his arm as if sweeping a herd of goats into a pen.

-It seemed to Erileine as though everyone who wasn't actually going was up to see the travellers leave.
+It seemed to Erileine as though everyone who wasn't actually going was up to see the travelers leave.
 Seized by sudden misgivings, a few people pulled on boots and coats, kissed their husbands or wives goodbye, and joined the flock trailing after the bosun.